Pimlico Race Course: "The Great Race"

+20th century

+Pimlico Race Track weathered both the 1904 Great Fire of Baltimore and an anti-gambling movement in 1910.
+A bill sponsored by the state racing commission in 1949 to abandon the track was originally supported by Governor William Preston Lane Jr., who reversed his position in late March.
+As Alfred G. Vanderbilt said, "Pimlico is more than a dirt track bounded by four streets.
+It is an accepted American institution, devoted to the best interests of a great sport, graced by time, respected for its honorable past."

+The track is also noted as the home for the match race in which Seabiscuit beat War Admiral in the second Pimlico Special, on November 1, 1938, before a crowd of 43,000.

 The most notable architectural feature of the original racetrack was the members' Clubhouse, located on the first turn.
 A "steamboat Gothic-era" design, the Clubhouse was topped by a weathervane that was repainted each year in the colors of the winner of the Preakness.
 The old Clubhouse was restored in 1956, with private rooms on the third floor named after Triple Crown winners.
 The President's room contained racing archives, while the second floor contained the Jockey's Hall of Fame.
 The building was richly decorated and housed a notable collection of racing art.
 The building burned down when a fire started in the front rooms on June 17, 1966.
 The only item salvaged was the weathervane, which was relocated to a replica Victorian cupola in the infield.